gidgethub/gidgethub/docs/abc.rst

         HTTP request.

-    .. abstractcoroutine:: _request(self, method: str, url: str, headers: Mapping[str, str], body: bytes = None) -> Tuple[int, Mapping[str, str], bytes]
+    .. abstractcoroutine:: _request(self, method: str, url: str, headers: Mapping[str, str], body: bytes = b'') -> Tuple[int, Mapping[str, str], bytes]

+        An abstract :term:`coroutine` to make an HTTP request.
+The given *headers* will have lower-case keys and include not only GitHub-specific fields but also ``content-length`` (and
+        ``content-type`` if appropriate).

-        Abstract :term:`coroutine` to make an HTTP request.
-The expected return value is a tuple consisting of the status code, headers, and body of the HTTP response.
+        The expected return value is a tuple consisting of the status code, headers, and the body of the HTTP response.
+The headers dictionary is expected to work with lower-case keys.

     .. abstractcoroutine:: _sleep(seconds: float) -> None

         An abstract :term:`coroutine` which causes the coroutine to sleep for the specified number of seconds.
-This is used to prevent the user from going over their request `rate limit <https://developer.github.com/v3/#rate-limiting>`_.
+This is used to help prevent the user from going over their request `rate limit <https://developer.github.com/v3/#rate-limiting>`_.